Alpha-2-Macroglobulin: Function

 α2-Macroglobulin is able to inactivate an enormous variety of proteinases (including serine-, cysteine-, aspartic- and metalloproteinases).
 It functions as an inhibitor of fibrinolysis by inhibiting plasmin and kallikrein.
 It functions as an inhibitor of coagulation by inhibiting thrombin. α2-Macroglobulin has in its structure a 35 amino acid "bait" region.
 Proteinases binding and cleaving the bait region become bound to α2M.
 The proteinase–α2M complex is recognised by macrophage receptors and cleared from the system.

 α2-Macroglobulin is known to bind zinc, as well as copper in plasma, even more strongly than albumin, and such it is also known as transcuprein.
 10 to 15% of copper in human plasma is chelated by α2-macroglobulin.

 Disease

 α2-Macroglobulin levels are increased when the serum albumin levels are low, which is most commonly seen in nephrotic syndrome, a condition wherein the kidneys start to leak out some of the smaller blood proteins.
 Because of its size, α2-macroglobulin is retained in the bloodstream.
 Increased production of all proteins means α2-macroglobulin concentration increases.
-This increase has little adverse effect on the health, but is used as a diagnostic clue.
+This increase has little adverse effect on the health but is used as a diagnostic clue.

+An increase in α2-Macroglobulin with normal amount of albumin mainly indicates acute and/or chronic inflammation.

-A common variant (29.5%) (polymorphism) of α2-macroglobulin leads to increased risk of Alzheimer's disease.
+A common variant (29.5%) (polymorphism) of α2-macroglobulin may lead to increased risk of Alzheimer's disease.
+However, findings from meta-analyses have been inconclusive, and the association remains debated.

 α2-Macroglobulin binds to and removes the active forms of the gelatinase (MMP-2 and MMP-9) from the circulation via scavenger receptors on the phagocytes.